 Before commencing any trade activities you should ensure that;

-- Special attention should be paid to the product classes listed, to reduce the risk of handling products that you are not licensed to handle or be supplied products people are not licensed to supply.
+Special attention should be paid to the product classes listed, to reduce the risk of handling products that you are not licensed to be handling or supplying.

-- A copy of the company’s GDP Compliance certificate should be requested, but in the case of a site that has not yet been inspected since the 2013 update to GDP their post inspection close out letter (N.B.
-This is NOT your letter containing deficiencies, but the letter confirming that your site has been inspected and that all deficiencies have been closed out) is a viable alternative.
+A copy of the company’s GDP Compliance certificate should be requested, but in the case of a site that has not yet been inspected since the 2013 update to GDP their post inspection close out letter is a viable alternative (N.B.
+This is NOT your letter containing deficiencies, but the letter confirming that your site has been inspected and that all deficiencies have been closed out).
 Search for this GDP Certificate via Eudra GMDP if you are able.
 This is more important for suppliers than customers, but we like to check.
 Ensure that there are no sanctions or comments on the GDP Compliance cert that concern you.

 The regularity of your bona fides checks for existing customers/suppliers can vary, depending who you talk to.

-- Paradigm Shift recommends that full bona fides checks are carried out at LEAST annually, but more frequently if feasible, and especially on a risk basis… If you decide to keep trading with a company that has been suspended, you may want to audit them or carry out more frequent checks.
+Paradigm Shift recommends that full bona fides checks are carried out at LEAST annually, but more frequently if feasible, and especially on a risk basis… If you decide to keep trading with a company that has been suspended, you may want to audit them or carry out more frequent checks… or cease trade.
 Sites overseas or 100 hour pharmacies may require more frequent, quarterly, checks.

-- Checks on the MHRA website for suspended or revoked licences should be carried out at LEAST once per month, but the MHRA recommend every fortnight.
+Checks on the MHRA website for suspended or revoked licences should be carried out at LEAST once per month, but the MHRA recommend every fortnight in the Green Guide.
 Recently the MHRA have started sending emails when the lists are updated.

-- Where you supply a pharmacy or surgery (or dentist or midwife etc etc) that you check the professional body website quarterly, or at least three times per year.
+Where you supply a pharmacy or surgery (or dentist or midwife etc.) make sure that you check the professional body website quarterly, or at least three times per year.

 A few suggestions are;